-This small town of 4,500 lies where the Désert River flows into the Gatineau River, about 130 km from Ottawa.
-It is the major community in the upper Gatineau Valley and is 150 years old in 2001.
+This small town is located in the Outaouais region of Quebec of 4,500 lies where the Désert River flows into the Gatineau River, about 130 km from Ottawa and Gatineau It is the major community in the upper Gatineau Valley and is 150 years old in 2001.
 The town has a scenic boardwalk along the Désert River.
 You can visit the Parc du Draveur (Raftsmen Park) and learn about the history of logging and rafting, while visiting the tugboat Pythinga.
 Enjoy a free ride about a rabaska canoe, courtesy of the town.

 The pretty town lies on the Gatineau River, at the crossroads of Route 105 and Route 107, and is the administrative centre for La Vallée-de-la-Gatineau Regional County Municipality.